 The Crafting Chicks are moms and we know that crafting isn’t always picture perfect.
 And sometimes it is downright hectic and doesn’t go as planned–especially when you are in a hurry!
+Check out how everything went down along with the easy directions to make a Homemade Fruit Bouquet!

 I was asked to make a fruit topiary for a mother/daughter tea party and honestly when I bit that hook I could not visualize what a fruit topiary was.
 But I thought I could figure it out – with a little help from my friend Google of course :).